pdfpc/pdfpc/README.rst

 -----

 Textual notes can be displayed for each slide.
-While in the presentation, pressing 'e' will allow you to take notes for the screen.
+While in the presentation, pressing 'n' will allow you to take notes for the screen.
 To go out of editing mode, press the Escape key.
 Note that while editing a note the keybindings stop working, i.e. you are not able to change slides.